alirezaafzalaghaei/PINN-tutorial/readme.md

    - Running a Neural Architecture Search (NAS) on PINNs for solving an ODE.
 6. **PDE-LBFGS.ipynb**
    - Using Quasi-Newton LBFGS algorithm for faster convergence.
+7. **PDE-LBFGS-CUDA.ipynb**
+   - Add CUDA support to speedup the learning process.

 ## Getting Started